Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Non-equilibrium Keldysh partition function and full counting statistics

+Notice, that the fact that counting field $ \xi $ in Eq.(20) is time-independent (or stationary ) is completely due to accepted weak tunneling approach as it was explained in the above.
+It is important to mention here that all the above considerations on the fixed magnetic phase of tunneling electron are seemed to be not valid in the opposite limit of QPC with weak impurity potential (weak backscattering limit) in such the case all the described above FCS scheme should become ill-defined beyond the special super Fermi-liquid case \cite{52} due to strong quantum fluctuation of magnetic phase of electron scattering by weak impurity potential at point $ x=0 $.

-where $ \mathcal{F}(\xi,t) $ is often called cumulant generating function (CGF)\cite{28,29}.
-If one manages somehow to find exact expression for $ \mathcal{F}(\xi,t) $, then the latter allows to obtain all "irreducible" moments (cumulants) of the time-dependent distribution: $\mathcal{P}(N,t)$ as well as that distribution by itself\cite{29}.
-Hence, by definition one has for the cumulant of arbitrary order $ k $
+Therefore, if one manages somehow to find exact expression for CGF $ \mathcal{F}(\xi,t) $ in the weakly linked model of QPC with interacting electrons in the leads, then the latter functional will give access to exact calculation of all "irreducible" moments (cumulants) of the time-dependent distribution: $\mathcal{P}(N,t)$ as well as to exact time-dependent distribution function $ \mathcal{P}(N,t) $ of tunneling electrons by itself.
+Hence, in according with common definition \cite{27,29,51} one has for the cumulant of arbitrary order $ k $

-On the other hand, as it is well-known in the context of FCS that the Keldysh partition function (KPF) can be expressed as the averaged Keldysh contour-ordered T-exponent (evolution operator) with respective tunnel Hamiltonian\cite{28,29}.
-In our case (see also Refs.[17,38]) this expression reads
+From the context of common FCS theory \cite{27,28,29,51}, from definitions (10,11,12,20,21) and above discussion it follows that Keldysh partition function (KPF) $ \tilde{\chi}(\xi,t) $ in the weak link limit (5) of QPC model can be calculated in the interaction representation as the averaged Keldysh contour-ordered T-exponent (or evolution operator), where a finite-time integration is performed over the complex Keldysh contour (from $ 0 $ to $ t $ on real axis) with respective (Keldysh contour-dependent via stationary counting field $ \xi $) tunnel Hamiltonian \cite{28,29}.
+In our case (see also Refs.[17,38]) corresponding formula reads

-where the thermal averaging is performed over the ground state of Luttinger liquid leads with the appropriate Gibbs' factors.
-In Eq.(4) symbol $\mathcal{T}_K$ marks the sum over all possible time-orderings on the complex-time Keldysh contour $\mathcal{C}_K\in (0\pm i0;t)$.
-At the same time, for the time-dependent "quantum potential" $ A_{\xi(\tau)}(\tau) $ in "bosonic language" one has
+here the symbol $ \langle \ldots \rangle $ stands for thermal averaging performed over the ground state of QPC leads $\langle \phi_{LL}(0) \vert \ldots \vert \phi_{LL}(0) \rangle $ which is completely characterized by Eqs.(9,13-19) together with standard Gibbs factors for Bose gas originating from Eqs.(17-19).
+In Eq.(22) symbol $\mathcal{T}_K$ marks the sum over all possible time-orderings on the complex-time Keldysh contour $\mathcal{C}_K(t) \in (0\pm i0;t)$.
+Notice, that chosen Keldysh contour differs a bit from a more conventional one with its lower branch being confined in the limits: $ (0 - i\beta;t) $, where $ \beta=1/T $ - is the inverse temperature (here and below the temperature is in the units of energy).
+The latter difference is compensated here by the presence of conventional bosonic Gibbs factors in the procedure of averaging in Eq.(22) \cite{53} .